ferrous-systems/teaching-material2/src/assignments/files-match-result.md

 ✅ Filter out empty lines and print the non-empty ones.

-✅ Write a function that parses each line and returns Some(url) if the line is a URL, and `None` if it is not.
-Use the Url crate [Url
+✅ Write a function that parses each line and returns `Some(url)` if the line is a URL, and `None` if it is not.
+Use the Url crate's [Url
     Type](https://docs.rs/url/2.1.1/url/)

 ## Knowledge